ljpilot33/LeewayHertz_AI-Company/README.md

 ## References

-Internet article "At LeewayHertz, We Continue to Innovate Even After Years of Proven Success"._https://www.leewayhertz.com/about-us/ to an external site.
-[2020, June 26]
+LeewayHertz, LLC 2024.
+"At LeewayHertz, We Continue to Innovate Even After Years of Proven Success”.
+LeewayHertz. https://www.leewayhertz.com/about-us/Links to an external site.
+[2024]